Alexander Zverev's Success and Achievements in Timeline

 A closer look at the biggest achievements of Alexander Zverev.
 Awards, milestones, and records that define success.

-Alexander Zverev, a German professional tennis player currently ranked world No. 4, has won 22 ATP Tour singles titles and one doubles title.
-He has been a Grand Slam runner-up.
-His career highlights include a gold medal at the 2020 Tokyo Olympics and victories at the 2018 and 2021 ATP Finals, demonstrating his prominence in the world of tennis.
+Alexander Zverev, a German professional tennis player, is currently ranked world No. 3.
+He boasts 24 ATP Tour singles titles and two doubles titles.
+Zverev's accomplishments include winning a gold medal at the 2020 Tokyo Olympics, and securing titles at the 2018 and 2021 ATP Finals.
+He has also been a runner-up at three major tournaments, solidifying his position as a top player in men's tennis.

 2004: First Top 20 Victory

-In 2014, During the International German Open, Zverev recorded his first top 20 victory against Mikhail Youzhny, becoming the first 17-year old to defeat a top 20 opponent since Richard Gasquet in 2004.
+In 2014, Alexander Zverev recorded his first top 20 victory over No. 16 Mikhail Youzhny, becoming the first 17-year old to defeat a top 20 opponent since Richard Gasquet in 2004.

 2007: Youngest Masters Champion Since Djokovic

-In May 2017, Alexander Zverev won his first Masters title at the Rome Masters.
-He defeated Novak Djokovic in the final to become the youngest Masters champion since Djokovic in 2007.
+In May of 2017, Zverev won his first Masters title at the Rome Masters, defeating Novak Djokovic in the final to become the youngest Masters champion since Djokovic in 2007 and the first such champion born in the 1990s.

 2012: First ITF Title

-In early 2012, Zverev won his first ITF title at the Fujairah Junior Championships, a low-level Grade 4 tournament in the United Arab Emirates, and a few weeks later, he secured a lower-level Grade 5 title at the Oman International Junior 2.
+In 2012, Zverev won his first ITF title at the Fujairah Junior Championships, a low-level Grade 4 tournament in the United Arab Emirates.

 2016: First ATP Title and Top 20 Debut

-In 2016, Zverev won his first ATP title at the St. Petersburg Open, defeating Stan Wawrinka in the final and then defeated Dominic Thiem at the China Open.
-His third round appearance at the Shanghai Masters then helped him rise to No. 20 in the ATP rankings, making him the youngest player to debut in the top 20 since Novak Djokovic in 2006.
+In 2016, Zverev won his first ATP title at the St. Petersburg Open, defeating top-10 players, and became the youngest player to debut in the top 20 since Novak Djokovic in 2006.

 In 2018, Alexander Zverev won the ATP Finals title.